How to start a podcast

 “If it irritates them to hear your voice sound fuzzy or crackly," says Eric, "then they'll stop listening.”

-If you don’t have recording gear, a home recording kit is a simple and inexpensive way to get up and running.
-Home recording kits provide all the basic gear you need for recording.
+If you don’t have recording gear, a podcasting bundle is a simple and inexpensive way to get up and running.
+These bundles provide all the basic gear you need for recording.
 They usually include studio headphones, a good-quality microphone, and the necessary cables.

-A podcasting kit can get you up and running fast.
+A podcasting bundle can get you up and running fast.